AaronSageField/Projects/Professional/Firebase WizardForm/README.md

 Encryption Key:

 Insert your public encryption key in config.js where <INSERT_PUBLIC_KEY> is specified.
+Insert your private encryption key in the Decryption Tool.

 Deployment: